Harley says that they’ve “really changed the Harley Davidson 883 inner workings”

 The lever effort has been reduced from previous models but I still found that the feel of the brakes was a little dull with no initial bite.
 This probably is not such a bad thing for inexperienced riders as you won’t get in trouble by grabbing too much brake.
 Braking was satisfactory and is an improvement from the old models but could be improved quite a bit.

 The instruments on the Sportsters a kept to a real minimum as you would expect – No clever gadgets to keep you from looking at the road, which has got to be a good thing.
-What we did like was the quality and user friendliness of the buttons and switches.
-The operation of the switches was soft and smooth with no harsh clicking or hard to push buttons plus the indicators had auto cancel function which is always a plus.
+What we did like was the quality and user-friendliness of the buttons and switches.
+Simple switchgear with a substantial feel.
+Plus the indicators had an auto-cancel function which is a rare find on most other brands.

 We didn’t get a chance to test out the lights at night, but during the day the headlights on the Sportsters looked a bit dim compared to other cruisers we saw passing by.